Periodically forced pinned anharmonic atom chains

 for \(0 < \widetilde{\gamma} < 1\) not too small, we use

 for \(0 < \widetilde{\gamma} \ll 1 \), we use

 finally, for \(\widetilde{\gamma} = 0\), we use

-We found that the exponential decay rate of the tail of the correlation function is of the same order as the momentum flip rate, namely $\lambda = \mathcal{O}(\widetilde{\gamma})$.
+We found that the exponential decay rate of the tail of the correlation function is of the same order as the momentum flip rate, namely $\lambda = \mathdutchcal{O}(\widetilde{\gamma})$.
 When the flip rate is very small, and hence the exponential decay is slow, the medium--time behavior of the correlation function is dominated by a slower polynomial decay, which we attribute to the Hamiltonian part of the dynamics.
 As a consequence, for sufficiently small flip rates, the approximation must include a factor $t^{-1/2}$ to correctly capture the tail behavior.
 These functional forms allow the analytical computation of the second integral in \eqref{eq:split_W_integrals} as a function of the forcing and the fitted parameters (see Appendix~\ref{sec:tail_integrals} for the formulae we use for computing the second integral in \eqref{eq:split_W_integrals} in each regime of the flip rate and their derivations).
 We compare the work rate of the case $\beta$ -FPUT with that of the harmonic case, given in the hydrodynamic limit by the following explicit formula derived in \cite[Theorem 3.1]{KLO1}:

-where \(\widetilde{\mathcal{F}}(\ell) = \int_0^1 {\rm e}^{-2\pi \mathrm{i} \ell t} \mathcal{F}(t) \dd t\) is the Fourier transform of the external periodic force $\mathcal F$.
+where \(\widetilde{\mathdutchcal{F}}(\ell) = \int_0^1 {\rm e}^{-2\pi \mathrm{i} \ell t} \mathdutchcal{F}(t) \dd t\) is the Fourier transform of the external periodic force $\mathdutchcal F$.
 Note that $\mathbb{W}^{\rm harm}$ is independent of the temperature.

-\paragraph{The harmonic band.} The harmonic frequencies (the eigenvalues of \(-\Delta_N\), the discrete Laplacian with Neumann boundary conditions) are
+\paragraph{The harmonic band.} The eigenvalues of \(-\Delta_n\), the discrete Laplacian with Neumann boundary conditions are

 see, for example, \cite[Section 2.3]{KLO1}.
-Therefore, the harmonic band in the pinned case is the half--open interval that contains the square roots of the eigenvalues of \(k_0 - \Delta_N\), namely \(\left[\sqrt{k_0}, \sqrt{k_0 + 4}\right)\), where \(k_0\) is the strength of the harmonic pinning potential \(u\).
+Therefore, the harmonic band in the pinned case is the half--open interval that contains the square roots of the eigenvalues of \(k_0 - \Delta_n\),

+namely \(\left[\sqrt{k_0}, \sqrt{k_0 + 4}\right)\), where \(k_0\) is the strength of the harmonic pinning potential \(u\).
 In view of our convention for the frequencies \eqref{eq:freq_convention}, we divide by \(2\pi\) to obtain what we use as the harmonic band of frequencies

-We set to \(k_0 = 1\) throughout and denote by $\widebar{\omega} = \frac1{2\pi}$ the lower bound of the harmonic band.
+We set to \(k_0 = 1\) throughout and denote by $\widebar{\nu} = \frac1{2\pi}$ the lower bound of the harmonic band.